Fannie Sellins

 Philip Murray hired Sellins to join the staff of the UMWA in Pittsburgh, Pennsylvania.
 In 1919, she was assigned to the Allegheny River Valley district to direct picketing by striking miners at Allegheny Coal and Coke Company.
-On August 26, she witnessed guards beating Joseph Starzeleski, a picketing miner, who was killed.
+On August 26, she witnessed a posse of a dozen of the sheriff's deputies and Coal and Iron Police beating Joseph Starzeleski, a picketing miner, who was killed.
 When she intervened, deputies shot and killed her with four bullets, then a deputy used a cudgel to fracture her skull.
 Others said that she was attempting to protect miners' children that were on scene.

 She was buried from St. Peter's Roman Catholic Church in New Kensington, Pennsylvania on August 29 and interred at Union Cemetery in Arnold.
-A coroner's jury in 1919 ruled her death justifiable homicide and blamed Sellins for starting the riot which led to her death although other witnesses portrayed a different event than the deputies at the scene.
+A coroner's jury in 1919 ruled her death justifiable homicide and blamed Sellins for starting the riot which led to her death, although other witnesses portrayed a different event than the deputies at the scene.
 The union and her family raised money to hire a lawyer to press a criminal investigation and pressure officials to reopen the investigation.
-A grand jury in Pittsburgh, Allegheny County, indicted three deputies for the killings but a trial in 1923 ended in acquittal for the two men accused of her murder.
+A grand jury in Pittsburgh, Allegheny County, indicted three deputies for the killings, but a trial in 1923 ended in acquittal for the two men accused of her murder.
 The actual gunman, John Pearson, never appeared for his trial and never was seen again.
+The acquittal was viewed among many in the labor movement as an outrage, a miscarriage of justice and an example of systemic bias against workers and their organizations.
+An estimated 10,000 marchers attended Sellins' funeral procession.